dudash/eap-external-http-sessions/README.md

 This allows scaling of the sessions independent of the application.
 And by having the data layer reside external to JBoss EAP, different JBoss EAP instances can access shared data.
 So this independence is a nice architectural design that protects your session data in the case of server containers crashing or recreating/patching an application server.
 It also has the advantage of keeping individual JBoss EAP instances lighter and free of heap usage.

 ## What is Data Grid?
-Data Grid is is an extremely scalable, highly available key/value data store.
-We are using it here to externalize the user sessions.
+Data Grid is really what we are showcasing here.
+It's an extremely scalable, highly available key/value data store.
+We are using it in this case to externalize the EAP user sessions.
 It is often used as a distributed cache, but also can serve as a NoSQL key/value store or object database.
+It can be used in several different ways to accelerate development and to improve performance of both legacy and modern applications.
 You can learn more [about Data Grid here][7].

 ## Setup & demo steps
 You will need an OpenShift cluster to run this demo.
 If you don't have a cluster, [try using the CDK][8] for 3.x versions of OpenShift.
 And soon [CodeReady Containers][9] will be available for 4.x versions of OpenShift.